 There’s a talented mariachi band that plays music throughout the Mexico Pavilion and they’re a crowd favorite.
 Mariachi Cobre sings beloved music from the animated movie Coco along with classic Mexican folk songs.
 They are typically found in front of the gigantic Mayan pyramid and play a variety of traditional Mexican folk music.

-British Revolution is a popular stop for anyone passing through the UK Pavilion.
-This act consists of various bands playing live shows on the big stage at the back of the pavilion.
+Command Performance is a popular stop for anyone passing through the UK Pavilion.
+This act consists of artists from Great Britian who perform live shows on the gazebo stage at the back of the pavilion.
 Their shows cover a variety of British rock classics from the 1960’s to the 1990’s.

-This is a stage band that varies every season, which plays at the front of the Moroccan Pavilion.
+When available, this lively set of performers plays on stage at the front of the Morocco Pavilion.
 Crowds will gather around to listen to them when they are playing, so it’s easy to find them.
 Their stage is directly on the main World Showcase path, so you can’t miss them.